Marie Bouzková: 2016–18: Success on the ITF Circuit & major debut

 The following three years, Bouzková had some success on the ITF Circuit.
 She started 2016 season as finalist in Fort-de-France (Martinique).
 She then travelled to Guadeloupe where she recorded her first title of the year at Petit-Bourg.
 In February, she won the $25k event in Cuernavaca, and then lifted the trophy in May at Monzón, Spain.
 A month later, she won the title at Puszczykowo, defeating Valeria Savinykh in the final, not dropping a single set during the tournament.
 In September, she played the qualifying of the Tournoi de Québec, her first appearance at any WTA tournaments of the season.
 After losing to Lauren Davis in the first round, she was forced to continue with ITF Circuit events.
 However, she had not reached any semifinals by the end of the year.

 In January 2017, Bouzková suffered two early losses at two $25k events in the United States.
 Her next destination was Australia, where she began with a semifinal at the $60k Burnie International.
 After an early loss in the following week at the $60k Launceston International, she won the title at Perth ($25k) defeating compatriot Markéta Vondroušová.
 In early March, she failed to qualify for the Mexican Open in Acapulco but then won another title at Orlando.
 A month later, she entered the main draw of the Ladies Open Bien/Bielle through qualifying, as her first main-draw appearance since the Mexican Open in February 2015.
 She lost in the first round to Barbora Strýcová.
 Still in Switzerland, a week later Bouzková reached semifinals of the $25k Chiasso Open.
 In May, she reached another ITF final, this time at Monzón ($25k), but lost to Georgina García Pérez.
-Some progress was seen from Bouzková, since she made her Grand Slam debut at the Wimbledon qualifying.
+Some progress was seen from Bouzková, since she made her major debut at the Wimbledon qualifying.
 After recording her first win there, she was stopped in the second round of qualifying.
 At the US Open, she had another attempt to reach a major main draw but lost in the first round of qualifying.
 In late September, she played in the final at Stillwater ($25k) but lost to Aleksandra Wozniak.
 She finished year with two early losses at WTA Challengers in Asia, in Hua Hin and Taipei, her WTA 125 debut.

-Her 2018 season was marked with her Grand Slam debut in singles and her return to compete in doubles events.
+Her 2018 season was marked with her major debut in singles and her return to compete in doubles events.
 After losing in the qualifying of the first three majors, Bouzková won three matches in the qualifying of the US Open and so entered the main draw.
 There, she lost her first match against Ana Bogdan.
 During the year, she advanced to only one final, at the $25k Irapuato tournament in February, and won the title by defeating Kristína Kučová.
 Playing only five events, she reached one semifinal, at the $60k Challenger de Granby in July 2018.